On the Frontline – St John Staff Mask Up and Help with Victorian Pandemic Response

 Transportation of COVID-19 Patients with Care and Compassion

 St John Non-Emergency Patient Transport (NEPT) crews transport on average 6,000 patients every month throughout Western Melbourne, Geelong and Ballarat.
-Once the pandemic reached our shores, our NEPT crew started to transport more confirmed and suspected COVID-19 cases, now up to a total of over 2000 patients, putting our staff at the very front line of the crisis.
+Once the pandemic reached our shores, our NEPT crew started to transport more confirmed and suspected COVID-19 cases, now up to a total of 9,111 patients, putting our staff at the very front line of the crisis.
 Their level of care and compassion was seen by the public at aged care homes throughout Melbourne in late July, as sadly many were evacuated whether COVID positive or not.
 There’s always a level of potential risk involved, however with sufficient training, PPE and stringent infection control procedures we reduce the risks as much as possible.

 Aged Care and Hospital Support